 Englefield Estate

-Home to the Benyon family for many years, the gardens of this Elizabethan mansion have restrictve opening hours.
-Much of the extensive estate is accessible at all times.
+Home to the Benyon family for many years, the gardens of this Elizabethan Manor are open to the general public on Mondays all the year round.

 Calleva Atrebetum at Silchester